 The carrying values of investment properties are reviewed to ensure that there is no impairment in value when events or changes in circumstances indicate that the carrying amount is not recoverable.
-Where there are indications that the carrying amount of the investment property exceeds its estimated recoverable amount, that difference is recognized as an impairment loss on the statement of profit or loss.
+Where there are indications that the carrying amount of the investment property exceeds its estimated recoverable amount, that difference is recognized as an impairment loss on the consolidated statement of profit or loss and other comprehensive income.
 Recoverable amount is the higher of fair value less costs to sell or value in use.